dgawlik/diffy/README.md

 quick--[brown]foxjumpingoverlazydog
 ```
 Comparing two arrays is results in *DiffInfo*.
 It holds various
-methods for retrieving diff result programatically.
+methods for retrieving diff data programmatically.
 Currently
 there is one *Printer* but it is fully configurable, more
 on this in the next example.

-We can see that to make source comparable to target we need to
+According to console output to make source comparable to target we need to
-delete word *brown*. *--[word]* stands for delete, *++[word]* for
+delete word *brown*.
+Here *--[word]* stands for delete, *++[word]* for
 insertion and *~~[word]* for replacement.
-Match prints sequence
+A match prints sequence
 unchanged.

-This is somewhat helpful but what if you had really long string?
+When it comes to really long strings this output would be a little long.
-Then only thing you would want to see is **only** the modification
+There is a way to see **only** the modification
-itself, possibly with some context.
+itself and with some surrounding context.

-Here is our next example:
+Here is the next example:
 ```java
 char[] source = "quickbrownfoxjumpingoverlazydown".toCharArray();
 char[] target = "quickfoxjumpingoverlazydown".toCharArray();